Get Approved for up to $35,000 in 3 minutes

 Written by Jessica Steer

 When it comes to paying for university, tuition is just the tip of the iceberg.
 There’s also the cost of a laptop, books, groceries, rent – the list goes on.
-Add up all these expenses and you’ll find a post-secondary education can total up to $80,000 in Canada.
+Add up all these expenses, and you’ll find that post-secondary education can total up to $80,000 in Canada.
 With such a high price tag, many Ontario residents will have to finance their schooling with the Ontario Student Assistance Program (OSAP).
 Use this guide to learn how OSAP works and how much money you can receive from the program.

 Table of Contents